2022–23 OHL season: Switzerland

 In five games, Dionico scored a goal, while Zanetti earned an assist in five games.
 Beglieri earned a record of 0-2-0 with a 6.07 GAA and a 0.831 save percentage in two games.

 Switzerland had a record of 0-3-0-1 in four games during the preliminary round, earning six points and fourth place in Group B. In the quarter-finals, Switzerland lost to Czechia 9-1.
 Switzerland finished the tournament in seventh place.

 United States

 The United States had two players of the OHL on their roster.
-The players were Tyler Boucher of the Ottawa 67's and Andrew Oke of the Peterborough Petes.
+The players were Tyler Boucher of the Ottawa 67's and Andrew Oke of the Saginaw Spirit.

 Boucher finished the tournament with three goals and four points in six games.
 Oke earned a record of 1-0-0 with a 3.00 GAA and a 0.875 save percentage in one game.

 The United States finished in first place in Group B with a 3-0-0-1 record, earning nine points, during the preliminary round.
 In the quarter-finals, the United States defeated Germany 9-1 to advance to the semi-finals.
 In the semi-final game, the United States lost to Canada 6-2 to advance to the Bronze Medal game.
 The United States captured the bronze medal with a 8-7 overtime win over Sweden.